muwnawn/data_portfolio/_posts/2022-11-20-App Data Analysis by Python.md

 Missing Values at row: 9947

-- **Isolating Free Apps**: The company only build apps that are free to download and install, and main source of revenue consists of in-app ads.
+- **Removing Paid Apps**: The company only build apps that are free to download and install, and main source of revenue consists of in-app ads.

 ```python
 def remone_paid(dataset):